Travelling under the US Visa Waiver Program

 Notable exclusions include:

-- business travelers and tourists who wish to stay in the US more than 90 days,
+- business travellers and tourists who wish to stay in the US more than 90 days,

 - airline crew members,